csabaiBio/obesity_challenge_broad/README.md

 ## Additional ideas to improve
 - Train a classifier that can predict gene states, get the most important varriables out of it and try to work with them.
 - Hierarchical predictions.
 Predict important/highly varriable genes frist, then based on them fine-tune rest of the remaining expressions.
 Alternatively we can check if we can approximate better if only using most important/highly varriable genes.
+- Do not add perturbation as a condition vector.
+Generate new state with this masking condition.